PolyTech-Modding/PolyMod/CONTRIBUTING.md

 ## Code Style

 We don't follow most formatting applications because it often produces unreadable results.
-There are some exceptions to this rule, such as rustfmt, but for exmple, `tidy` is not used for HTML.
+There are some exceptions to this rule, such as `rustfmt`, but for exmple, `tidy` is not used for HTML.

 Generally, there are a few rules to note, the rest should be grokable from existing rules: